franktw/learngit/readme.txt

 Git is a distributed version control system
-Git is free software distributed under the GPL franktw is a forever goodkeeper
+Git is free software distributed under the GPL ranktw is a forever goodkeeper